Do you need strong, compelling reasons for choosing epilation instead of other methods, like shaving or waxing?

 3. Most Epilators can Be Used on the Whole Body

-However, I should warn you about something.
+I should warn you about something.
 Removing facial hair from the root can cause breakouts.
+You need to take care of your skin, especially if you acne prone skin or if you are sensitive.

 4. Epilation is Cheap